No Result

 Because they make the procedure simple, Ready, Set, Food is the greatest solution for introducing allergies.

-It is vital to remember that for early allergy introduction, parents must often offer allergic items to their new-borns, such as peanuts, eggs, and milk.
+It is vital to remember that for early allergy introduction, parents must often offer allergic items to their newborns, such as peanuts, eggs, and milk.

 Trying to achieve this on their own has proven to be challenging and time-consuming for parents.

-Is Ready, Set, Food safe?
+Is Ready, Set, and Food Safe?

 Yes, Ready, Set, Food is completely safe.
 It is safe and advised by the American Academy of Paediatrics to feed allergic foods to babies under the age of one year.